Overview of the Chechen Language

 The first alphabet used for the Chechen language was a version of the Arabic alphabet.
 Then, for a brief period between 1923 and 1937, the Latin alphabet was used.
 In 1938, under Soviet rule, Chechen converted to a form of the Cyrillic alphabet used by Russian.
 Some Chechens opted to return to the Latin alphabet in 1992, after the fall of the Soviet Union, but the Cyrillic alphabet remains the most widely used form of Chechen writing.

 Chechen is written from left to right, the same as English.
 The alphabet has both capital and lowercase letters.
-It is noteworthy that the character 1 is used as a letter in the Chechen Cyrillic alphabet.
+It is worth noting that the character 1 is used as a letter in the Chechen Cyrillic alphabet.